Indefinite causal key distribution: Security against individual attacks

 \section{Security against individual attacks}

 As alluded to earlier, there are two possible positions eavesdroppers can exist: in between, or outwith Alice and Bob's encoding operations.
 Let's see what happens when two eavesdroppers, Eve and Yves, are introduced.
-In particular, in this work, we consider {\it individual} attacks where Eve and Yves act on each distributed state \textit{separately} \cite{QKDreview} and we leave more general attacks for future work.
+In particular, in this work, we consider {\it individual} attacks where Eve and Yves act on each distributed state \textit{separately} \cite{QKDreview} and we leave more general attacks for future work (although we outline how one might analyse them in the following section).
 There being more than one eavesdropper allows for cooperative strategies, the most general of which utilise both quantum and classical correlations between Eve and Yves's operations.
 Possible correlations include everything from shared entangled ancilla states, to quantum channels, to more general indefinite causal structures and can be described mathematically by Eve and Yves sharing a {\it process matrix} $W^{\tilde{E} \tilde{Y}}$, as depicted in FIG.\,\ref{fig:YBEA}.
 We discuss this scenario, which we will often call the ``fully correlated" case, in more depth in Appendix\,\ref{sec:Correlated}.

 \begin{protocol}